 Boy they are fast

-A blue whale’s tale can create up to 500 horsepower when moving at full speed – up there with our best energy sources!
+A blue whale’s tail can create up to 500 horsepower when moving at full speed – up there with our best energy sources!
 If they are startled they can reach speeds of up to 45 km/h, but generally, they feed at 8-16 km/h.

 Beluga whales can smile